 Stories are not a sales campaign.
 They are an invitation to join in an experience.
 Our brains use stories to explain the world.
 When we hear a story, we get information already in context so we understand it at a deeper level.
 A story tells us how, why and where a company is relevant to our own lives, goals, and identity.

 A company story may not be obvious to many businesses, such as a law firm or a construction company, but every company has a story.
-To help companies identify theirs, A Think Lab developed the StoryOpenings ™ model.
-Using this model, A Think Lab delivers workshops, presentations and projects customized to needs of each client.
+A Think Lab delivers workshops, presentations and projects customized to needs of each client.
 StoryOpenings is often combined with A Think Lab’s Transmedia Storytelling workshop.
 This workshop takes the story and develops a strategy for delivering it across multiple media platforms.

 Using story amplifies a company’s communication because it creates distinct and meaningful ways to engage your customers.
 Developing a story also creates a common understanding for internal communications.
 In the current media environment, every employee at a company is a marketing platform.
 Developing a story creates a unified purpose and focus across all divisions that will propel your company forward.
 But most importantly, by using story to drive your marketing and branding efforts, you will communicate to your customers and clients the passion, purpose, and commitment that distinguish your product or service above others in the market.